A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: The General Case: Multi-armed Bandit

 satisfies the following property: fix any $\eta>0$, for any $x > 0$, we have

 \end{theorem}

 It is clear that for any $\eta > 0$, the policy in Theorem \ref{thm:any-time} always yields an expected regret of

 The reason is the same as that for Theorem \ref{thm:exp-K-armed-optimal}.
 Another remark is that Theorem \ref{thm:any-time} only involves the $\UCB$ policy.
 In fact, the $\SE$ policy can always fail under an any-time bonus design.
 This is because $\SE$ will never pull an arm if this arm was eliminated previously.
 Therefore, even in the basic 2-armed setting, at the beginning when $t$ is small compared to $T$, the behaviour of $\SE$ with $\rad_t(n)$ can be nearly as worse as that of $\SE$ with \eqref{rad:standard}: it may eliminate the optimal arm with a probability heavy-tailed in $T$.
-On the contrary, in $\UCB$, arms are always activated, and so the gradually time-increasing nominator in the bonus term will take effect and prevents the optimal arm from being discarded forever.
+On the contrary, in $\UCB$, arms are always activated, and so the gradually time-increasing numerator in the bonus term will take effect and prevents the optimal arm from being discarded forever.

 The bonus design $\rad_t(n)$ in Theorem \ref{thm:any-time} can be approximately regarded as replacing the $T$ term in \eqref{rad:optimal} with $t$.
 We use $1\vee \ln (Kt)$ instead of $\ln t$ primarily out of convenience for analysis.
-The basic idea of proving Theorem \ref{thm:any-time} is also similar to that for Theorem \ref{thm:exp-K-armed-optimal}, but requires more delicate formulas.
-The main challenge here stems from the unfixed $t$ in the bonus term.
-In the proof of Theorem \ref{thm:exp-K-armed-optimal}, in each event we consider, $\Delta_k=\Omega(x/T)$.
-However, such lower bound may not be large enough, and the tail probability of wrongly discarding the optimal arm can only be bounded by
+The proof of Theorem \ref{thm:any-time} posits additional challenges to that of Theorem \ref{thm:exp-K-armed-optimal} due to the unfixed $t$ in the bonus term.
+In the proof of Theorem \ref{thm:exp-K-armed-optimal}, in each event induced by the split-and-conquer technique, we always have $\Delta_k=\Omega(x/T)$.
+However, such bound may not be enough for the any-time case, since if we follow the proof of Theorem \ref{thm:exp-K-armed-optimal}, the tail probability of wrongly discarding the optimal arm can only be bounded by

 which is not an informative bound with an uncontrolled $t$.
-Also, it is not clear whether a $\sqrt{\ln T}$ term can be produced in the last term of the tail bound (the probability of wrongly discarding the optimal arm) under an any-time bonus design, which is essential to obtain an expected $O(\sqrt{T\ln T})$ regret bound.
-Both issues show that we need to rectify the set $\cA_0$ and the formula \eqref{eq:split-opt} such that $\Delta_k$ enjoys a possibly better bound depending on $t_k$, and that $\ln t_k$ is connected with $\ln T$ in the analysis.
-This involves several tricks, as we will discuss next.
-Fix a time horizon of $T$, we define $t_k=t_k(n_{T, k})$ as the last time period we pull arm $k$, and define
+Also, it is unclear whether a $\sqrt{\ln T}$ term can be produced in the last term of the tail bound (the probability of wrongly discarding the optimal arm) under an any-time bonus design, which is essential to obtain an expected $O(\sqrt{T\ln T})$ regret bound.
+Both issues show that we need to rectify the set $\cA_0$ such that $\Delta_k$ enjoys a possibly better bound depending on $t_k$, and that $\ln t_k$ is connected with $\ln T$ in the analysis.
+Our proof further improves the split-and-conquer technique by defining a corrected arm set